-- Duty Supervisor: the primary role of the Duty Supervisor is to receive the Daily Action Plan from the WSDO, contact and liaise with all spreader and patrol drivers relaying this information, ensuring the requirements are met in relation to response and treatment times. - Duty Controller: the Duty Controller will be based in our Winter Control Room with the primary responsibility of monitoring the ice prediction system, surface patrols (mobile sensors) and condition patrols (DSP 310) and notifying the WSDO of any changes.
+- Duty Supervisor: the primary role of the Duty Supervisor is to receive the Daily Action Plan from the WSDO, contact and liaise with all spreader and patrol drivers relaying this information, ensuring the requirements are met in relation to response and treatment times.
+The Duty Supervisor will consult the WSDO when changes to the Daily Action Plan are required, or to inform of changes in conditions, or the requirement to open or close snow gates. - Duty Controller: the Duty Controller will be based in our Winter Control Room with the primary responsibility of monitoring the ice prediction system, surface patrols (mobile sensors) and condition patrols (DSP 310) and notifying the WSDO of any changes.
 The Duty Controller has authority to escalate any proposed action but cannot reduce this without prior agreement with the WSDO.
 Monitoring will include determining the ongoing effectiveness of treatments and to instruct further treatment should this be required.
+The Duty Controller will also be responsible for uploading the forecasts and action decisions supplied by the WSDO onto the Traffic Scotland Operator system.